-Mark Dunster is the Chairman of the Nominations Committee, supported by Paula Williams, with effect from her appointment to the Board in February 2021.
+Mark Dunster is the Chairman of the Nominations Committee, supported by Paula Williams.
 The main terms of reference of this Committee are to regularly review the structure, size, and composition of the Board and to make recommendations on the role and nomination of Directors for appointment to the Board, Board Committees and as holders of any executive office, as well as ensuring that appropriate succession plans are in place for the Board and the Executive Team.
 When considering future Board appointments, the Nominations Committee pays due regard to issues of diversity, including gender.
-The Committee met once in 2020/21 and only Mark Dunster of the Committee was present at this meeting and any decisions requiring ratification in such circumstances were taken to a full Board meeting.
+The Committee met three times in 2021/22.

-Mark Dunster is also the Chairman of the Remuneration Committee, supported by Paula Williams, with effect from her appointment to the Board in February 2021.
+Mark Dunster is also the Chairman of the Remuneration Committee, supported by Paula Williams.
 The main terms of reference of this Committee are to determine and agree with the Board the remuneration policy for the Group's Executive Team, to approve the design of, and determine targets for, any performance related pay schemes operated by the Group and to determine the policy for, and scope of, pension arrangements for each Executive Director.
-The Committee met twice in 2020/21 and only Mark Dunster of the Committee was present and any decisions requiring ratification in such circumstances were taken to a full Board meeting.
+The Committee met three times in 2021/22.